pivotal/docs-tap/workloads/spec-reference.md

 ### Kpack Image

-The Kpack Image object provides means for building a container image out of source code or pre-built Java artifact.
-This makes the container image available to further resources in the supply chain through a content addressable image reference that's<!--฿ Avoid a contraction if it is too colloquial or awkward or uncommonly used. ฿--> carried to the final deployment objects unchanged.
+Use the Kpack Image object to build a container image out of source code or pre-built Java artifact.
+This makes the container image available to further resources in the supply chain through a content addressable image reference that's carried to the final deployment objects unchanged.
 See [About Tanzu Build Service](../tanzu-build-service/tbs-about.hbs.md).